nlp-unibuc/nlp-unibuc-website/content/pages/events/wg1-workshop26.md

 The closest metro station is [Piața Romană](https://maps.app.goo.gl/hz9BZ58rsKSPb1QA6) and the metro station [Universitate](https://maps.app.goo.gl/6QrVEvpeERa5RD4g9) is also in a walkable distance.

 Bucharest is a very crowded city during rush hours (08:00-10:00, 16:00-19:30, sometimes noon), taking the metro or walking can be faster than a car.
-If your flight leaves around the rush hours, make sure to leave early as it could take over an hour to get to the airport by car.
+If your flight leaves around the rush hours, make sure to leave early because it could take over an hour to get to the airport by car.

 Bolt and Uber are the most popular ride sharing apps, taxies are generaly cheaper.